 - There’s ulyaoth RHEL repository and it builds on some outdated versions of some NGINX modules.
 The module versions can’t be identified properly and have a loose dependency on NGINX versions, which makes things far from stable.
 The repository package claims to be compatible with RHEL, but using

 - The Aeris network’s Karl (who banned me from his repository for genuinely addressing people’s problems offering my repository with what people requested) goes worst with his bloatware NGINX.
 All that when NGINX has supported dynamic modules since 2016…

 So typically, you get it what you have with compiled / hobbyist package installs.

 - Have your server turned to a garbage can full with spoilt soup of packages mixed with compiled software. centminmod brought +105 -devel packages from 0 initial.

 - Compile in latest OpenSSL for reasons largely known to them only, aside from “latest OpenSSL is secure”, which is not always the case anyway

 - Just suck big time

 There, you got it.
-I just told you why GetPageSpeed extras repository is the thing you need to use for installing fast, lightweight NGINX – the way you love it and want it to be.
-And with virtually any module you want
+I just told you why NGINX Extras is the thing you need to use for installing fast, lightweight NGINX – the way you love it and want it to be.
+And with virtually any module you want.